mihai9112/albums/README.md

 The API is designed followint Level 3 REST using Hypermedia links.
 Please have a look and the [REST Maturity Model](https://martinfowler.com/articles/richardsonMaturityModel.html) posted by Marting Fowler.

 The project can also be opened in your editor of your choosing and run it in debug mode, the port will be assigned automatically.

+The project can also be run using the command `dotnet run` and to run all the tests `dotnet test`.
+Please make sure you have the latest [Dot Net Core SDK](https://dotnet.microsoft.com/download)

 Once you have the docker container up and running, using Postman ping the endpoint: GET `http://localhost:5050`.
 The following response will be returned: